DataTalksClub/machine-learning-zoomcamp/cohorts/2023/10-kubernetes/homework.md

 ## Submit the results

-* Submit your results here: TBA
+* Submit your results here: https://forms.gle/35gEVapd3uBoExFW7
 * You can submit your solution multiple times.
 In this case, only the last submission will be used
 * If your answer doesn't match options exactly, select the closest one